[Apologies if you got multiple copies of this invitation]

 Software Defined Systems.
 In addition, it seeks for novel contributions

 that help mitigating SDS challenges.
-That is, the objective of SDS 2019
+That is, the objective of SDS 2019 is

-aspects of Software Defined Systems.
+Software Defined Systems.

-Researchers are encouraged to submit original research contributions in
+Researchers are encouraged to submit original research contributions in all

-all major areas, which include, but not limited to:
+major areas, which include, but not limited to:

 * Software Defined Systems support for Cloud Computing.